-- Before opening the bonnet, read and observe the warnings on ⇒ page 212, "Working in the engine compartment". - If the brake warning lamp 1 should light up together with the ABS warning lamp a, stop the vehicle immediately and check the brake fluid level in the reservoir ⇒ page 225, "Brake fluid".
+- Before opening the bonnet, read and observe the warnings on ⇒ page 212. - If the brake warning lamp 3 should light up together with the ABS warning lamp 5, stop the vehicle immediately and check the brake fluid level in the reservoir ⇒ page 225, "Brake fluid".
 If the fluid level has dropped below the "MIN" mark you must not drive on.
 Risk of accident.
 Obtain technical assistance. - If the brake fluid level is correct, the fault in the brake system may have been caused by a failure of the ABS system.
 This could cause the rear wheels to lock quickly when you brake.
 This could cause the rear to break away.
 Risk of skidding.
 Stop the vehicle and seek technical assistance. ■